seinecle/blog/_posts/2023-07-23-growing-ecosystem-of-apps-for-network-analysis.md

 ## Interfaces

--  you are free to add your method to [https://nocodefunctions.com](https://nocodefunctions.com)
+-  you are free to add your method to [https://nocodefunctions.com](https://nocodefunctions.com), which sorts out interfacing and hosting issues
--  we can work at interfacing your app and nocodefunctions.com
+-  we can work at interfacing your app and nocodefunctions.com, which means your app integrates some of the functions of nocodefunctions.

 *(this one seems like: "ah ah I see your ulterior motive for all this, you want to grow your web app!"
 I would be happy to, that is true.
 I also know that many developers don't have the time to maintain their own web app, so I offer this for them).*